fygar256/general-assembler-axx/README.md

 #### section

-You can specify a section as follows.
+You can specify a section as shown below.

 ```
 section .text